swiftlang/swift-evolution/proposals/0271-swiftpm-binary-dependencies.md

 ```

 ### Binary target vs. binary product
-During the discussion, it was brought up wether a binary dependency should be declared as a target or a product.
+During the discussion, it was brought up whether a binary dependency should be declared as a target or a product.
 Below is a list of what we took into consideration when deciding between target and product.
 In the end, a target seems like a better choice for a binary dependency.

 - Targets allow configuring linker/compiler flags; this ability might be necessary for static libraries
 - There are already `systemLibraryTargets` which are essentially dependencies on pre-existing binaries on the host system